ktorn/completium-landing/docs/dapp-first/first0.md

 <DappFigure img="ownership_logo.svg" width='30%' />

-The decentralized application you are about to develop allows the purchase of an asset whose title of ownership is a <Link to='/docs/dapp-tools/tezos#smart-contract'>Smart Contract</Link> on the Tezos blockchain.
+The decentralized application you are about to develop allows the purchase of an asset whose title of ownership is a <Link to='/docs/contract'>Smart Contract</Link> on the <Link to='/docs/dapp-tools/tezos'>Tezos</Link> blockchain.

 The DApp enables the *transfer of ownership* of the asset based on a bid process:
 1. the current owner puts the asset up for sale, which enables anyone to bid during a period